Yandex Cloud

 1. Open the current Terraform configuration file describing your infrastructure.

-For information on how to create this file, see Creating a cluster.
+To learn how to create this file, see Creating a cluster.

-• To set the backup start time, add the backup_window_start section.
+• To set the backup start time, add the backup_window_start section:

 resource "yandex_mdb_redis_cluster" "<cluster_name>" {